pre & post natal

 - A daily mobility unit – to help manage and prevent many of the aches and pains associated with pregnancy.

-- Easy to cook recipe unit – the basis for this would be quick and easy to cook whilst fatigued, but maximising on nutritional density – when I was pregnant the first time, and again now, all the advice was recipes beyond my fatigue and nausea level!
+- Easy to cook recipe unit – the basis for this would be quick and easy to cook whilst fatigued, but maximising on nutritional density – when I was pregnant much of the advice was recipes beyond my fatigue and nausea level!
+This keeps it simple!

 The online personal training service with one aim, to make you look and feel, more you!